THE FIVE FIRST SATURDAYS IS A DEVOTION NEEDED NOW MORE THAN EVER! FIND OUT MORE HERE

 The value of human respect depends upon the context in which it is sought.
 If it is in conformity with God’s wishes, this is good indeed.
 But if it is not, the desire to “fit in” could well lead us like lemmings off a cliff, with our souls falling into hell as well!

-For example, relativism has become, ironically, orthodoxy although it is being replaced more and more by political correctness.
+For example, relativism has become, ironically, orthodoxy although it is being replaced more and more by political correctness, what we also call wokeism.
 Many young people are gravitating towards secular humanism or occult practices.
-The “if it feels good do it” mentality of the 1960's is still very much among us.
+The “if it feels good do it” mentality of the 1960's is still very much with us.

 It has eerie echoes of the Satanist challenge to God: “Do what thou wilt” rather than “Thy will be done.”
 And given our fallen human nature, such thinking can be very infectious and spread like wildfire!